 Hang ups are not a failure.
 For a good angler, they are a calculated risk — an occasional consequence after assessing probability against skill, situation and loss.
 We all hang up the fly sometimes.
 So what.

-Now let’s talk about how to pop loose the underwater snag.
+Now let’s talk about how to pop loose that underwater snag.

 Let’s assume you cast upstream and the fly is drifting back down toward you when the line stops.